allensctong/allensctong.github.io/_pages/about.md

   - /about.html
 ---

 My name is Shuaicheng (Allen) Tong.
-I am a rising junior at University of California, Los Angeles (UCLA) majoring in [Applied Mathematics](https://ww3.math.ucla.edu/) and minoring in [Statistics](http://statistics.ucla.edu/).
-I am interested in machine learning and optimization, as well as their applications in supply chain management.
+I am a rising junior at University of California, Los Angeles (UCLA) majoring in [Mathematics of Computation](https://ww3.math.ucla.edu/) and minoring in [Statistics](http://statistics.ucla.edu/).
+I am interested in machine learning and optimization, as well as their applications in recommender systems and supply chain optimization.
 I am passionate about building faster algorithms and more interpretable models using rigorous mathematical techniques.

  Outside of math, I spend my free time working out, visitng museums, and watching Star Wars shows.
 I volunteer at the [UCLA Statistics Club](http://statistics.ucla.edu/groups/statistics-club-at-ucla/) where I tutor mathematics and statistics courses.